Wet rot under floor boards

 • What Causes Wet Rot?

 Wet rot is caused by excess moisture in timber, usually due to poor ventilation, plumbing leaks, rising damp, or defective roofing and guttering.
-When wood remains damp over time, typically at a moisture content of 30% or higher, it creates the ideal conditions for fungal spores to germinate and grow.
+When wood remains damp over time, typically at a moisture content of 20% or higher, it creates the ideal conditions for fungal spores to germinate and grow.
+Though the ideal moisture content for wet rot is at 50% to 60%.

-Common sources include broken pipes, overflowing gutters, condensation build up, or structural issues that allow water to seep in.
+Common moisture sources include penetrating damp, broken pipes, overflowing gutters, condensation build up, or structural issues that allow water to seep in.
 Once wet conditions persist, the wet rot fungus begins to break down the timber, often unnoticed.
 Preventing this starts with keeping your property dry, ventilated, and well-maintained.

-Wet rot typically develops in timber with a moisture content between 30% and 60%, often due to hidden leaks or inadequate ventilation.
-Common culprits include faulty plumbing, damaged gutters, and defective external pipework that allow water to seep into wooden structures.
+Wet rot typically develops in timber with a moisture content between 20% and 60%, often due to hidden leaks or inadequate ventilation.
+Common culprits include penetrating damp, faulty plumbing, damaged gutters, and defective external pipework that allow water to seep into wooden structures.

 Because the conditions that cause wet rot are often out of sight, the fungus tends to grow in concealed areas of a property.
 It’s frequently found in damp basements, under floorboards, behind skirting boards, and around leaking bathrooms or appliances, such as baths, toilets, and washing machines.